gupta-divy/gupta-divy.github.io/_pages/about.md

 Current project
 ======
-I am designing an Ankle Exoskeleton along with a deep-learning based task-agnostic controller under the guidance of [Prof. Max Shepherd](https://coe.northeastern.edu/people/shepherd-maxwell/).
+I am designing an Ankle Exoskeleton ([Poster](/files/NERC_Poster.pdf): North east Robotics Conference) along with a deep-learning based task-agnostic controller under the guidance of [Prof. Max Shepherd](https://coe.northeastern.edu/people/shepherd-maxwell/).
 In this project, I am leveraging composite flexures to design an ankle exoskeleton that does not restrict natural ankle joint movement while assisting with different ambulation tasks.
 In addition to the design, we are using a data-driven apporach to design a subject and task independent controller.
 This project has been an ideal learning opportunity for me where I explore novel controllers and mechanism while fulfilling my innate desire to make meaningful impact through research.

 Apart from my interests in rehabilitation robotics, I am inspired to work on legged robots, utilizing non-linear control theory to achieve graceful and organic movements in these systems.
 As part of this pursuit, I am currently working on a personal project—a morphing bipedal robot that switches between rolling and bipedal motion as an efficient means of navigating the environment.
 I'm excited to share updates on this project soon!

 Outside Academia
 ======